SEAS OF SHADOWS WINS SUNDANCE FILM FESTIVAL AUDIENCE AWARD.

 NATIONAL GEOGRAPHIC BUYS IT FOR $3M.

-Elephant Action League Featured in Another Powerful Leonardo DiCaprio-Produced Documentary & On Stage As Film Wins Sundance
+Earth League International Featured in Another Powerful Leonardo DiCaprio-Produced Documentary & On Stage As Film Wins Sundance

-2 February 2019, Los Angeles, California: Elephant Action League (EAL) is extremely proud to have been onstage representing Sea of Shadows when the film won the Audience Award in World Cinema Documentary category at the Sundance Film Festival this past weekend.
+2 February 2019, Los Angeles, California: Earth League International (ELI) is extremely proud to have been onstage representing Sea of Shadows when the film won the Audience Award in World Cinema Documentary category at the Sundance Film Festival this past weekend.
 National Geographic Documentary Films has secured worldwide rights to this powerful environmental documentary.

-In response to the dire circumstances facing the vaquita as by-catch of the illegal totoaba trade, EAL commenced Operation Fake Gold, a 14-month investigation on two continents mapping the entire illicit totoaba maw (swim bladder) supply chain.
-The investigation took EAL’s Wildlife Crime Division agents from the Baja California peninsula to Southern China’s Guangdong Province.
+In response to the dire circumstances facing the vaquita as by-catch of the illegal totoaba trade, ELI commenced Operation Fake Gold, a 14-month investigation on two continents mapping the entire illicit totoaba maw (swim bladder) supply chain.
+The investigation took ELI’s Wildlife Crime Division agents from the Baja California peninsula to Southern China’s Guangdong Province.

 The resulting public report, Operation Fake Gold, was the first of its kind to shed light on the intricate and dangerous criminal organizations behind the poaching and trafficking of totoaba, Totoaba Cartels and Chinese businessmen residing in Mexico.
 Much more detailed Confidential Intelligence Briefs were also shared with trusted Chinese and Mexican authorities – the most significant amount of confidential information on this illegal trade ever identified.